vgiles/vg-website-src/content/pleebland/_index.md

 Which suggests a degree of political engagement in the ideology of the ensemble.
 Indeed, the notion of improvisation in this context is informed by a notion of freedom.

 As Barrett (2002) says:
->I prefer to think of contemporary art music not as another convenient category but, from a more idealistic standpoint, as describing those musics which refuse to be categorised, ... [t]his is one of the few real freedoms available to us, after all.
+>I prefer to think of contemporary art music not as another convenient category but, from a more idealistic standpoint, as describing those musics which refuse to be categorised, in other words as a phenomenon which is collectively not smaller but actually larger than the profit-friendly musics which seem to surround it, because of the breadth of its imaginative horizons, and the freedom we have, both as musicians and as listeners, to explore them.
+This is one of the few real freedoms available to us, after all.

 [Click here for more information](/projects/pleebland/ensemble-pleebland.pdf)